junxit/us-congress-bills-110/metadata.md

 - 2007-06-27 — Mr. Clyburn asked unanimous consent to discharge from committee and consider.
 - 2007-06-27 — On agreeing to the resolution Agreed to without objection.
 - 2007-06-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2007-06-28 — Received in the Senate.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 241.